apsgokulag/RoyalGuest/README.md

 # RoyalGuest Web Application
+I used the server Xampp and run the server by starting apache and mysql.
 **RoyalGuest** is a service request management web application built using **CodeIgniter 4** and **MariaDB**, providing a platform to manage guest service requests efficiently.

 ---